expeerly/embeddocumentation/analytics-downscaled.md

 - Mux: All expeerly.com traffic, excluding Retail tagged via shop ID

 ### Social
-- Any other traffic from YouTube that is not labelled as Search or Retail
+- Any other traffic from YouTube that is not labelled as Search or Retail (=youtube external "brack", "digitec", "galaxus")
 - Meta (Instagram, Facebook)
 - Tiktok